fgspectra package¶

 The length of

-has to be equal to the number of SEDs joined.kwseq[i]
+kwseqhas to be equal to the number of SEDs joined.kwseq[i]is a dictionary containing the keyword arguments of thei-th SED.

 -